Top Mixing Engineers for hire

-For engineers with fewer or lesser-known credits, reviews are a powerful alternative.
+Engineers rely on their credits and reviews to speak to their skill.
+If you've heard songs they've mixed on the radio you know the level of skill you can expect from them.
 By reading what other clients have to say about working with them, you'll get an idea of whether they delivered on the clients' expectations.
 All musicians are emotionally attached to their music.
-If numerous musicians gave a mixing engineer a great review, you know that not only the engineer delivered on expectations, but they likely also gave good customer service.
+If many musicians gave a mixing engineer a great review, you know that not only did the engineer deliver on their expectations, but they likely also gave good customer service.
 Finding an engineer that will take the time to realize your vision is important.
-An engineer might have skills, but if they aren't open to accommodating your feedback you run the risk of having an unpleasant experience or not getting a mix you are happy with.
+An engineer might have skill, but if they aren't open to accommodating your feedback you run the risk of having an unpleasant experience or not getting a mix you are happy with.
 You can read reviews for engineers on SoundBetter.
-Verified reviews are ones who's authenticity we guarantee.
-By hiring someone through a platform like SoundBetter you have some extra leverage because you will give the engineer a review at the end of the work, and they know that.
+Verified reviews are ones whose authenticity we can vouch for.
+By hiring someone through a platform like SoundBetter you have some extra leverage because you will give the engineer a review at the end of the project, and they know that.
 This helps ensure they go the extra mile to make you happy.

 Working with a Mixing Engineer (or Help them help you)